-I’m a short fiction writer and on-location sketch artist living in Warwickshire, UK.
+I’m a short fiction writer and artist living in Warwickshire, UK.

-My most recent flash fictions can be seen in The Nottingham Review, Ellipsis Zine and Flash Fiction Festival Anthology: Two.
-Other stories have been published in a number of literary magazines, including Bare Fiction, Litro and The Lonely Crowd.
-One of my stories flies through the air courtesy of a vending machine at Edmonton Aiport in Canada.
-I’ve also been published in two National Flash Fiction Day anthologies, shortlisted in TSS Publishing’s Flash 400 competition, judged by Helen Rye and Rupert Dastur, and I’ve been a winner of the Mslexia Flashcard.
+My most recent stories can be seen in Ad Hoc Fiction’s Bath Flash Fiction Anthology: Volume Four and Flash Festival Anthology Three.
+In 2019 my work appeared in the National Flash Fiction Day Anthology, The Nottingham Review, and Ellipsis Zine.
+Other flash fictions have been published in a number of literary magazines, including Bare Fiction, Litro and The Lonely Crowd.
+One of my stories flies through the air courtesy of a Short Édition vending machine at Edmonton Aiport in Canada.
+I’ve also been published in two other National Flash Fiction Day anthologies, shortlisted in TSS Publishing’s Flash 400 competition, judged by Helen Rye and Rupert Dastur, and I’ve been a winner of the Mslexia Flashcard.
 My stories range from the real to the magically real.

-As an artist I sketch on streets, in buildings, cafes, train stations, anywhere that I happen to be, in ink and watercolour.
-I am co-organiser of Sketch Coventry, a self-led open meet up group which brings people together to create, no matter what their experience.
+As an artist my work is based around on-location sketching in buildings, cafes, train stations, anywhere that I happen to be, in ink and watercolour.
+I am co-organiser of Sketch Coventry, a self-led open meet-up, which brings people together to create, no matter what their experience.